-The 2018 Maryland Renaissance Festival takes place at Anne Arundel Fairgrounds, located at the intersection of Route 450 and Crownsville Road in Crownsville, Maryland (8 miles northwest of Annapolis).
+The 2019 Maryland Renaissance Festival takes place at Anne Arundel Fairgrounds, located at the intersection of Route 450 and Crownsville Road in Crownsville, Maryland (eight miles northwest of Annapolis).

-Admission is $19 from August 25 to September 19 and $25 from September 15 to October 21.
-All senior, child and group tickets are discounted.
-A two-day pass is $38 for the run of the festival.
+Admission is $20 from August 24 to September 8 and $27 from September 14 to October 20.
+All senior, child and group tickets are discounted, and a two-day pass is $41 while parking is free for the duration of the event.

 - At the entrance to the Maryland Renaissance Festival, you will receive a guidebook with a map.
-The map is not easy to follow, so if you have questions ask someone in costume.
-You'll see people in costume everywhere, and most are friendly and helpful.
+The map is not easy to follow, so if you have questions ask someone in a more-elaborate costume (they look more polished than the ones you can rent at the event).

 - Look at the schedule and plan to attend the jousting.
-These demonstrations are only offered a few times a day, so if you do not plan ahead you may miss it.
+These exciting shows are only offered a few times a day.

-- Come hungry and enjoy the food.
+- You cannot bring food and drink into the festival (one bottle of water is okay), but come hungry and enjoy the food.
 There's lots of variety, and the prices are reasonable.

-- Relax and enjoy some of the shows.
-Be aware that you can't see them all in one day, so plan accordingly.
+- Relax and enjoy some of the shows, but with performances on ten stages, you won't be able to see all of them in one day.